 Perfect Purple: A rich shade of deep purple with violet hints.

 Pink to Purple: A transitional shade of purple with a mix of pink and blue tones.

 Lilac: A classic lilac colour with blue notes of wisteria.

 Spring Shoot Green: A mix of bright, citrus green and ivory.

-Olive Green: The colour of tasty nocellara olives.
+Lime Green: The colour of vibrant lime.

 Emerald Green: A bright, grass green.